HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 He who will establish this proposition by authority and huffing discovers his reason to be very weak.

-Translation by Charles Cotton from book 3, chapter 11: On the Lame • In French: Qui establit son discours par braverie et commandement, montre que la raison y est foible. • M. A. Screech’s translation: Any man who supports his opinion with challenges and commands demonstrates that his reasons for it are weak. • Donald M. Frame’s translation: He who imposes his argument by bravado and command shows that it is weak in reason.
+Translation by Charles Cotton from On the Lame (book 3, chapter 11) • In French: Qui establit son discours par braverie et commandement, montre que la raison y est foible. • M. A. Screech’s translation: Any man who supports his opinion with challenges and commands demonstrates that his reasons for it are weak. • Donald M. Frame’s translation: He who imposes his argument by bravado and command shows that it is weak in reason.

 I see very well that men get angry, and that I am forbidden to doubt upon pain of execrable injuries; a new way of persuading!
 Thank God, I am not to be cuffed into belief.
 Let them be angry with those who accuse their opinion of falsity; I only accuse it of difficulty and boldness, and condemn the opposite affirmation equally, if not so imperiously, with them.
 He who will establish this proposition by authority and huffing discovers his reason to be very weak.